Northwest Florida Gulf Breeze Zoo

 Hours: Open daily beginning at 9 a.m.; closing time varies by season.
-Closed on Thanksgiving, Christmas and New Year's Day.
+Open 363 days a year.
+(Closed Thanksgiving and Christmas Day.)
 Admission gates close one hour before zoo closing.

-Don't miss: A mini-train runs every hour on the half hour ($3), allowing up close views of larger animals, such as hippopotamuses, gorillas and chimpanzees.
+Don't miss: A custom C. P. Huntington Train runs every hour on the half hour, allowing up-close views of larger animals, such as Nile hippopotamuses, gorillas and orangutans, and their habitats .

 Be advised: Food and drinks are not allowed inside the zoo.
 A picnic pavilion is adjacent to the parking lot.